 The one reservation I had was with the clay pot.
 Sure, it’s great.
 It’s the most traditional cooking material there is, used for thousands of years in every culture.
 It’s literally made of dirt.

 But what if it breaks?
 Well, I’ve had my VitaClay for about 8 years now, and I’ve had a total of 2 broken pots during that time.
-One of them was because it knocked up against something else in the dishwasher (they don’t recommend putting it in the dishwasher, but ain’t nobody got time for that).
+One of them was because it knocked up against something else and a piece of the lip chipped off.

 The clay pots are actually quite strong, but they are clay, so I’d like to put up a few tips for keeping your clay pot shiny and new for as long as possible.
 (Although I do recommend buying a 2nd pot, if only so you can make more than one dish at a time!)